Get the worry-free services and expert support you need to form an S corp in Kentucky today.

 Any name that isn’t already taken and abides by state naming laws is fine for any S Corp, as you don’t need to indicate S Corp election in the name itself.
 We can conduct a name and domain search for you to provide available Kentucky S Corporation name options.

 There are many factors to consider when determining if an S Corporation is right for your business.
-We can walk you through considerations and potential risks and benefits.
+A tax professional can best advise you.

-Our advisors can help you understand S Corporation taxation.
+We have an S Corp calculator to give you an overview of how taxes are applied to S Corps.
 However, always consult your tax advisor with specific tax questions or tax strategy considerations.